Our Family Gallery

 Census records:

-US Federal Census records are shown here for William Thomas Shore and Iantha (Talbott) Shore.
+US Federal Census records are shown here for William Thomas Shore and Ianthe (Talbott) Shore.

 William Shore: